OberKnirps/Twitch-Brothers/README.md

 ## 0.2.1
 - added chat commands: !bbtitle, !bbclear, !bbblock
-- Custom names and titles will discarded if they contain an expression from the blacklist
+- Custom names and titles will be discarded if they contain an expression from the blacklist
-- Remove special characters from custom names and titels.
+- Remove special characters from custom names and titles.
 Removed characters: `|&;$%@"'<>()+,.:{}[]`

 ## 0.2.2
 - character names of recruits in settlement get updated when entering a settlement
 - added setting to customize commands and spawn options
 - tooltip of hired brothers show their twitch name (to identify people with custom names)
-- editing player names ingame now doesnt automaticaly the linked twitch names for respawn (unlinking the twitch names will be added when some kind of name reroll mechanic is added)
+- Editing player names in-game now doesn't automatically add the linked twitch names for respawn (unlinking the twitch names will be added when some kind of name reroll mechanic is added)
 - fixed: removing of special characters didn't work
-- fixed: on loading a game characters that were already hired/dead/retired could spawn because they weren't removed from free name list
+- fixed: on loading a game, characters that were already hired/dead/retired could spawn because they weren't removed from the free name list
-- fixed: descriptions weren't always properly build when seting a twitch name
+- fixed: descriptions weren't always properly build when setting a Twitch name

+## 0.3.0
+- dogs can spawn with chat name
+- named items can spawn with chat name
+- some elite enemies can spawn with chat name
+- fixed: couldn't enter settlement because a setting couldn't be properly accessed